Rich2/openstrat/README.md

 The code is organised so if it gains significant traction with other developers, then it can be broken up into separate repositories.
 [Useful Git commands](https://richstrat.com/Documentation/GitCommands.html).
 [Miscellaneous notes](https://richstrat.com/Documentation/Miscellaneous.html)

-**Road Map** Priorities- To be completed.
+**Road Map** So currently we now have a 3 month maximum time frame for Github issues, for non urgent issues left as eaily accessible for beginners.
+Everything will go in the road map, unitl we have time and focus to start implementing.
+  - 2.5D, 3D Graphics.
+The knowledge form inplementing 2.5 and 3d will allow clarification of the 2d Transformation of arcs.
-   - Audio (not urgent) : (scalajs hooks into Web API AudioContext so thats half the bases covered?). w0d won't look into jfx now until things a bit more certain that way.
+  - Audio: (scalajs hooks into Web API AudioContext so thats half the bases covered?). w0d won't look into jfx now until things a bit more certain that way.
+  - Array Double based generalised deep-compound value-types includind C-style type unions and single Array based collections of those types.
+Currently we just have Pruducts of a single type.
+  - Deep-compound value-types with repeat last members.
+These can not have single Array Collections.